tma1863/Quiz-Game-Application/README.md

 ## 3. Secure Quiz Question Retrieval
 When fetching quiz questions:
-- Correct answer are hidden using a `QuestionWrapper` Data Transfer Object (DTO).
+- Correct answer are hidden using a `QuestionWrapper` DTO.
 - Only safe fields are returned, such as questionTitle, and 4 multiple choice answers.

 ## 4. Quiz Submission & Auto-Scoring